rundeck/rundeck/docs/en/manual/06-job-options.md

 Command line users executing Jobs via the `run` shell tool also will specify options as an argument string.

+> Note, the `run` command does not prompt the user for required options so you must specify them directly.

 It is worth spending a moment to consider how options become part of the user interface to Jobs and give some thought to this next level of procedure formalization.